 The Honest Assessment

 UK pubs have gone from hostile to non-drinkers to grudgingly accommodating to actively interested in about five years.
-That's real progress.
+That's real progress — and it's showing up in category-wide growth that the industry is no longer pretending is a fad.

 That's changing.
 The economics point toward more investment.
 The demographics point toward more demand.
 The big brands are committed.
 The infrastructure is building.